Come and Have a Go If You Think You're Smart Enough

-Come and Have a Go If You Think You're Smart Enough, also known as The National Lottery: Come and Have a Go for series 2, was a BBC National Lottery game show broadcast on BBC One from 3 April 2004 to 25 June 2005.
-The programme was originally hosted by Nicky Campbell for the first series until Julian Clary took over to host the show for the second series.
+Come and Have a Go If You Think You're Smart Enough, also known as The National Lottery: Come and Have a Go for series 2, is a BBC National Lottery game show broadcast on BBC One from 3 April 2004 to 25 June 2005.

+The programme was originally hosted by Nicky Campbell, for the first series until Julian Clary took over to host the show for the second series.